DataDog/hiring-engineers/answers.md

 pip install ddtrace
 ```

-Running the Flask app code copied from the technical exercise with this command
+Running the Flask app code from the technical exercise with the command

 ```
 ddtrace-run python apm_collector.py